 We are always advised to relax and rest when tired or sick.
-But did you know that there are different types of rest everyone needs?
-If you didn’t, perhaps that is why whenever you follow this advice and decide to take a break from work to sleep or do nothing, you still feel exhausted.
-You probably don’t know how to determine what type of rest you need and usually assume you require the physical kind because it is the most popular.
+But did you know that there are 7 types of rest everyone needs?
+If you didn’t, perhaps that is why whenever you follow the experts’ advice and decide to take a break from work to sleep or do nothing, you still feel exhausted.
+You probably don’t know how to determine which of the 7 types of rest you need and usually assume you require the physical kind because it is the most popular.

-However, there are 7 types of rest everyone needs to relax, recharge and be more productive.
-Unfortunately, hustle culture and hectic modern life make people work too much and keep going even when they need some downtime to relax and rest.
-But your body is a traitor, and when treated badly, it will expose you by showing signs of fatigue and burnout or even getting sick.
+There are 7 types of rest everyone needs to relax, recharge and be more productive.
+But unfortunately, hustle culture and hectic modern life make people work too much and keep going even when they need some downtime to relax and rest.
+Luckily, your body is a traitor, and when treated badly, it will expose you by showing signs of fatigue and burnout or even getting sick.

 7 Types of Rest Everyone Needs